 SD-WAN Orchestrator for On-premises allows you to configure the appliance settings, at the site level and push it to the remote appliances.

-You can configure the user, network adapters, NetFlow, AppFlow, and DNS settings.
+You can configure the user, network adapters, NetFlow, AppFlow, SNMP, Fallback configuration, and Purge flow settings.

 If HA is configured, select the primary or secondary appliance for which you want to change the appliance settings.